MacLemon/CongressChecklist/README.md

 - USB <-> RS232 adapter (preferably FTDI)
 - RS232 cable
 - USB A-B cable
-- mini USB cable
+- Mini USB cable
-- micro USB cable
+- Micro USB cable
 - Firewire (400, 800) cable
 - RJ45 Ethernet adapter (from USB or Thunderbolt) to access the wired network.
 Thanks for not leeching on the WiFi!
-- antenna wire for WiFi or ham radio equipment
+- Antenna wire for WiFi or ham radio equipment
 - 3.5mm jack splitter (so you can watch a movie or talk recording together on the train)

 #### Mobil and Communications